isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-08-15-post-PRECISE IHCC Conference: Driving Progress in Precision Health through Global Collaborations.md

 <p>Three days.
 Over 50 speakers from more than 15 countries.
 The inaugural
 2024 PRECISE-IHCC Conference sets out to offer delegates an opportunity to learn about wide-ranging topics, from genetic counselling to rare diseases.
-That is not all—one can also look forward to engaging in discourse ranging from population health to research in limited resource settings and ethics and policy.</p>
+That's not all—one can also look forward to engaging in discourse ranging from population health to research in limited resource settings and ethics and policy.</p>
 <p>Jointly organised by Precision Health Research, Singapore (PRECISE) and
-the International Health Cohorts Consortium (IHCC), the Conference themed “<a href="https://www.preciseihcc-conference.sg/about/conference/" rel="noopener noreferrer nofollow" target="_blank">From Cohorts to Clinics: The New Landscape of Global Healthcare</a>” will bring together more than 500 international thought leaders, clinicians, scientists, biotech experts, and patient advocacy associations at the forefront
+the International Health Cohorts Consortium (IHCC), the conference themed “<a href="https://www.preciseihcc-conference.sg/about/conference/" rel="noopener noreferrer nofollow" target="_blank">From Cohorts to Clinics: The New Landscape of Global Healthcare</a>” will bring together more than 500 international thought leaders, clinicians, scientists, biotech experts, and patient advocacy associations at the forefront